So, who attends Trinity?

 Although our building is in the Lime Rock neighborhood of Lakeville, CT, our active parishioners live in six states and at least seven Episcopal dioceses — and international as well.
 At the present time, our Priest and most of our officers live in Connecticut, but our Senior Warden lives over the line in New York State, one Vestry member lives in Massachusetts, and another Vestry member lives in New Hampshire.
 One active parishioner lives in North Carolina — thanks to online worship and Zoom meetings.
 While it’s a bit “busy” you might find this chart of active parishioners by mailing ZIP code interesting:

-Trinity falls in the category of “small congregations” but our attendance fluctuates.
+Trinity falls n the category of “small congregations” but our attendance fluctuates.
 On any given Sunday, in-person attendance might range between 30 – 125, divided among two Holy Eucharists and Sunday School.
 The number who attend any particular Sunday depends upon factors like the time of year, scheduled special events, and the weather (not surprisingly, since many drive quite a distance to get here, either for the weekend or for the particular service).
-During COVID, we discovered that we could, first, format an online service and post it to Facebook, and then, we took the leap to livestream and that is were we are now — with active viewers/worshipers in all kinds of places.
+During COVID, we took the leap to livestream and that is were we are now — with active viewers/worshipers in all kinds of places.

 Here’s a partial list of the communities that our parishioners call home (or weekend home).
 Lime Rock, of course (the Rector, the Chair of the Altar Guild, the Buildings and Grounds Chair, and the Music Director live here).
 Lakeville, Falls Village, Salisbury, Sharon, Canaan (our Senior Warden lives in Millerton), Amesville, and West Cornwall are the villages that surround us most closely, and we have parishioners from all of them.
 The other villages that make up the Cornwalls, and the Taconic and Twin Lakes neighborhoods in northern Salisbury, Colebrook, Gaylordsville in Connecticut; Sheffield, South Egremont, and Great Barrington in Massachusetts.
 Millerton, Ancram, Amenia Union, and Dover Plains in New York — these communities form our next ring of neighbors.
 Several people regularly come to Trinity from New York City (and many in the congregation were previously members of parishes in NYC).
 People are happy to drive some distance to come to Trinity, it seems!
 We also have members in New Hampshire and North Carolina, and summer residents who live in Florida, by whom our expanded online presence due to the COVID-19 pandemic has been greatly appreciated.